RP6502-RIA¶

 2.1.
 Reset¶

-When the 6502 is in reset, meaning RESB is low and it is not running, the kernel monitor CLI is available for use.
+When the 6502 is in reset, meaning RESB is low and it is not running, the RIA console is available for use.
 If the 6502 has crashed or the current application has no way to exit, you can put the 6502 back into reset in two ways.

 Using a USB keyboard, press CTRL-ALT-DEL.
 The USB stack runs on the Pi Pico so this will work even if the 6502 has crashed.

 WARNING!
 Do not hook up a physical button to RESB.
 The RIA must remain in control of RESB.
 What you probably want is the reset that happens from the RIA RUN pin.
 We call this a reboot.
 The reference hardware reboot button is hooked up to the RIA RUN pin.
 Rebooting the Pi Pico RIA like this will cause any configured boot ROM to load, like at power on.
-Resetting the 6502 from keyboard or UART will only return you to the kernel CLI, which is great for devlopment and hacking.
+Resetting the 6502 from keyboard or UART will only return you to the console interface, which is great for development and hacking.

 2.2.
 Registers¶